Hosta FAQs: Where do hostas come from?

 what to dew?

 While there are lots of places online to find information about hostas (see our links), and of course a number of books you can buy for ready references, we didn't feel that there was a good place online for FAQs (Frequently Asked Questions), as experience with the American Hosta Society's Facebook page has shown.
 We hope you find this useful.
 The good stuff is at Part I. Hosta problems are at Part II.
-And finally a little one-question essay on growing hostas from seeds (with some more FAQs below).
+And finally a little one-question essay on growing hostas from seeds (scroll down for FAQs below).

 Can I grow hostas from seeds?